scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

     \text{CDM}(x,y) = \frac{C(x \Vert y)}{|C(x)| + |C(y)|}

-The CDM distance we just described gives the intuition behind LZJD, that is, we can use compression to measure the similarity between arbitrary files.
+The CDM distance we just described gives the intuition behind LZJD.
+That we can use compression algorithms to measure the similarity between arbitrary files.
 CDM has been used to perform time series clustering and classification :cite:`Keogh:2004:TPD:1014052.1014077`.
 A large number of compression based distance measures have been proposed :cite:`Sculley:2006:CML:1126009.1126054` and used for tasks such as DNA clustering :cite:`Li2004`, image retrieval :cite:`doi:10.1117/12.704334`, and malware classification :cite:`Borbely2015`.

 .. raw:: latex

 	\subsection{Mechanics of LZJD}

 While the above strategy has seen much success, it also suffers from drawbacks.
 Using a compression algorithm for every similarity comparison makes prior methods slow, and the mechanics of standard compression algorithms are not optimized for machine learning tasks.
 Equation :ref:`cdm` also does not have the properties of a true distance metric [#]_, which can lead to confusing behavior and prevents using tools that rely on these properties.
 LZJD rectifies these issues by converting a specific compression algorithm, LZMA, into a dedicated distance metric :cite:`raff_lzjd_2017`.
-By doing so, LZJD is fast enough to use for larger datasets, and maintains the properties of a true distance metric.
+LZJD is fast enough to use for larger datasets and maintains the properties of a true distance metric.
 LZJD works by first creating the compression dictionary of the Lempel Ziv algorithm :cite:`Lempel1976`.

 .. [#] The properties of a true distance metric are symmetry, indiscernibility, and the triangle inequality.